Bolivia was my first stop in South America. I started in Sucre and Potosí, two cities in the southern part of the country.

-The main reason why I started in Bolivia – and Sucre in particular – was to take Spanish lessons.
-The Bolivian accent is the Spanish equivalent of the unaccented American English spoken by newscasters.
-My untrained ear can’t tell the difference between Spanish accents, but I’m going with what more educated people have told me.
+The main reason why I started in Bolivia–and Sucre in particular–was to take Spanish lessons.
+The Bolivian accent is the Spanish equivalent of the English spoken by American newscasters.
+(My untrained ear can’t tell the difference between Spanish accents, but I’m going with what more educated people have told me.)

 Sucre offers good quality Spanish classes at inexpensive prices.
 I signed up for sixteen hours of private lessons spread evenly over four consecutive mornings at Open Spanish.

-During my free time, I visited Cemeterio General.
+During my free time, I visited Cementerio General.
 Although it might sound morbid to visit a cemetery, the glass-encased tombs were fascinating.
 Many contained flowers, food, photos, toys, and other mementos.
-I could get a sense of the deceased’s personality simply by peeking into his/her tomb.
+I could get a sense of the deceased’s personality simply by peeking into their tomb.

 Convento de San Felipe de Neri offered the best views of Sucre.
 The church doubles as a school, so it’s open to the public only in the afternoons, after classes have ended.
 When I reached the rooftop, ominous dark clouds obscured the sky.